-This guide describes how to operate, troubleshoot, and maintain the AlphaServer 2000 computer system.
+This guide describes how to operate, troubleshoot, and maintain the AlphaServer 2100 4/xxx or 5/xxx system.

 Online Information

 Your system shipment includes a set of diskettes called the "Fast Track to Information."
 Fast Track is an easy-to-navigate, electronic version of the information in this owner's guide and the information in the AlphaServer 2000/2100 Firmware Reference Guide.